 "Things started to go bad when the chief officer miscalculated the remaining coal.
 There was some fear they wouldn't make it to New York so the captain decided to divert to Halifax," he explained.

 "Unfortunately he messed up the navigation, so he was the second guy to make a mistake."

-Chaulk told NEWS 95.7's The Rick Howe Show, having never been to Halifax, Captain James Williams underestimated the strong currents around Nova Scotia's coast caused by the Bay of Fundy, which sent the vessel off course.
+Chaulk told NEWS 95.7's The Rick Howe Show, having never been to Halifax, Captain James Williams underestimated the strong currents around Nova Scotia's coast, which sent the vessel off course.

 "To finish it off, the second officer, who was the officer of the watch that night, he basically ran her onto the rocks the other side of Sambro in a little place called Lower Prospect."